-21. Wine is to be consumed as part of a celebration when the Lord redeems his people.
+17. Wine is to be consumed as part of a celebration when the Lord redeems his people.

-Isa 25:6 On this mountain the LORD Almighty will prepare a feast of rich food for all peoples, a banquet of aged wine--the best of meats and the finest of wines.
+Isa 25:6 On this mountain the LORD Almighty will prepare a feast of rich food for all peoples, a banquet of aged wine (Shemer -the settlings of the wine) and the best of meats and the finest of wines (Shemer).